The Slide Show/ Neckerchief Slides

 Materials needed: green yarn matching color

-thread wobble eyes hot glue plastic curtain ring for the slide.
-Instructions: Cut twelve 6"
+thread wobble eyes hot glue plastic curtain ring for the

-long strands of yarn for each slide.
-Fold in half and tie at the neck area,
+slide.
+Fold in half and tie at the neck area, leaving about two inches for

-leaving about two inches for the tentacles.
-Next divide the strands into
+the tentacles.
+Next divide the strands into sections of three.
+There will

-sections of three.
-There will be eight sections) Braid each section, and tie off
+be eight sections) Braid each section, and tie off with thread.
+Hot glue

-with thread.
-Hot glue on the wobble eyes.
-Put octopus down over the curtain ring
+on the wobble eyes.
+Put octopus down over the curtain ring with a few

-glue in place.
-Return to Table of Contents
+place.
+Return to Table of

 Neckerchief Potpourri #2

-- How about a neckerchief slide to match every theme in the
+- How about a neckerchief slide to match every theme in

-glued them to PVC pipe slices.
-A little heavy when you used the hook and
+ambulances and glued them to PVC pipe slices.
+A little heavy when you

-ladder, but were considered "really cool!"
+used the hook and ladder, but were considered "really cool!"

 - Candy molds at craft shops can offer a world of slides.